Volo120/DOOM64-assets-extractor/README.md

 # PNG-Extractor
-Simple tool that extracts PNGs from any data file that packs PNGs without encrypting it.
+Simple tool that extracts PNGs from any packed data file that contains undecoded PNG files

 # Usage
 *for convenience, consider relocating your resource files to the directory where this tool is located or vice versa*